phongnn/qwik-select/README.md

 A select/autocomplete component for Qwik apps.

-You can use the built-in component (customizable with CSS variables) or build your own UI with our core hook.
+You can use the built-in unstyled component or build your own UI component with the core hook.

 - Single select
 - Multi-select (coming soon)